 Identify relevant teammates and data sources to help you complete specific questions or sections.
 Teams involved could include human resources, purchasing, etc. Documents could include handbooks and policies.

-To help organize your data on key aspects of the BIA, use this template.
+To help organize your data on key aspects of the BIA, use the template attached at the bottom.
 Most companies pursuing B Corp Certification will be asked to complete this spreadsheet, and it will help to complete it to help you go through the assessment.

 Make use of the resources for each question, including instructions and definitions, to ensure you have a clear understanding of the question and how to answer.